Table of Contents

 - Some plants need exposure to low temperatures to flower.

-- This helps plants avoid early reproductive development and ensures they mature properly.
+- This helps plants avoid early reproductive development (flowering) and ensures they mature properly.

 Examples of Vernalisation: